 A student may be entitled to a refund under the following guidelines, providing proper withdrawal procedures are completed.
 Students on the extended payment plan, who still owe part of their semesters' costs at the time of withdrawal, will have their refund deducted from the balance due.
-If the refund does not exceed the balance due, you are responsible to repay the remaining balance.
-If you owe a repayment you will not be able to receive a transcript, register in a future term or receive financial aid until you have paid the outstanding balance.
+If the refund does not exceed the balance due, the student is responsible to repay the remaining balance.
+If a repayment is due, the student will not be able to register in a future term or receive financial aid until the outstanding balance is paid.